-Project title: Sector Programme Peace and Security, Disaster Risk Management
+Project title: Sector Project Peace and Security; Disaster Risk Management

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)